Last updated on 2023-01-30T00:09:57+00:00 by LN Anderson

 The purpose of this experiment was to evaluate the human host cellular response to wild-type Influenza A/Anhui/1/2013 (H7N9; "AH1-WT") virus and mutant viruses NS1-L103F/I106M ("AH1-F/M") and partially ferret-adapted ("AH1-691") infection.
-Sample data was obtained from human lung adenocarcinoma cells (Calu-3) and processed for mRNA, miRNA, proteomics, lipidomics, and metabolomics expression analysis.
+Sample data was obtained from human lung adenocarcinoma cells (Calu-3) and processed for mRNA, miRNA, proteomics, metabolomics, and lipidomics expression analysis.

 Secondary host-associated viral dataset downloads contain one or more statistically processed (normalization data transformation) quantitative dataset collections resulting in qualitative expression analyses of primary host-pathogen experimental study designs.
-Leveraging unique high-resolution Omics capabilities for proteomics, metabolomics, lipidomics, and transcriptomics each dataset download has a direct relationship to a primary sample submission corresponding to a specific Influenza A virus infection.
+Leveraging unique high-resolution Omics capabilities for proteomics, metabolomics, lipidomics, and transcriptomics dataset downloads each have a direct relationship to a primary sample submission corresponding to a specific Influenza A virus infection.

 - Expression profiling by array (mRNA)